I lost my hunter education card, can I get a replacement?

 Game Commission officers do not have the authority to enforce trespassing laws, but they will investigate and do respond to reports of persons hunting or trapping in a safety zone without permission.
 A safety zone for firearms hunters is the area within 150 yards of an occupied residence, camp, industrial or commercial building, farm house or farm building, school or playground.
 That distance is reduced to 50 yards for archery hunters.
 If a hunter is trespassing on your property, call your local police or the state police for assistance; they enforce trespassing laws.
-If there's a safety zone violation, try to get a hunting or furtaking license, or vehicle license plate number, and call the regional office serving your county
+If there's a safety zone violation, try to get a hunting or furtaking license, or vehicle license plate number, and call the region office serving your county.

 Where can I get information about hunting in Pennsylvania?

 Brief regional hunting guides focusing on state game lands, as well as copies of A Digest of Pennsylvania Hunting & Trapping Regulation are available for free by writing: Pennsylvania Game Commission, Dept MS, 2001 Elmerton Ave, Harrisburg PA 17110-9797.
-Regional hunting reports and forecasts can also be found in news releases posted in the Newsroom.
+Region hunting reports and forecasts can also be found in news releases posted in the Newsroom.
 Pennsylvania doesn't have state-licensed guides.
 Private services are available in some areas.
 Check sportsmen's magazines for listings and advertisements.

 How can I tell if an animal is rabid?

 There's only one way to positively determine if an animal is rabid: through analysis of the suspected animal's brain tissue under a microscope.
 But there are noticeable symptoms you can watch for.
 They include: nocturnal wildlife staggering about during daylight hours; wildlife aggressively pursuing fast-moving objects; wildlife wandering aimlessly; wildlife physically unable or too sick to react to the presence of humans; and wildlife frothing at the mouth.
 If you see strange-acting wildlife, keep your distance.
-If it's threatening you or other people, call the regional office serving your county or call the local police department or state police.
+If it's threatening you or other people, call the region office serving your county or call the local police department or state police.
 Don't take unnecessary chances.
 Be patient.
 Wait for help.